who we are

 mission

-After 125 years, Spokane Humane Society continues to provide wellness, medical care, shelter, and placement into loving homes for companion animals in need through foster care, adoptions, community education and outreach.
+Since 1897, Spokane Humane Society continues to provide wellness, medical care, shelter, and placement into loving homes for companion animals in need through foster care, adoptions, community education, and outreach.

 history

-Since 1897, the Spokane Humane Society has acted as a refuge for animals in peril by providing care, shelter, and placement for tens of thousands of lost, neglected and unwanted animals.
+For over a century, Spokane Humane Society has acted as a refuge for animals in peril by providing care, shelter, and placement for tens of thousands of lost, neglected and unwanted animals.
 Throughout the years we have served many functions and now focus on the care and placement of companion animals.
 For decades, we battled overcrowding and were forced to make life and death decisions based upon available kennel space.
-By mandate of the Spokane Humane Society’s Board of Director’s in January 2006, SHS stopped euthanizing animals due to lack of space.
+By mandate of Spokane Humane Society’s Board of Director’s in January 2006, SHS stopped euthanizing animals due to lack of space.
 Since then, we reached our goal of not euthanizing healthy, adoptable and treatable animals.
 We continue to improve overall animal health and have sustained a live release rate of more than 95 percent since 2008.

 Care to do a little more digging on the history of Spokane Humane Society?
 Well, Nona Hengen wrote the book “In Pursuit of Compassion,” to celebrate our centennial in 1997.
 Contact us to order a copy.